pdxosgeo/pdxbldgimport/data_to_import/Import_Tasks.md

 It is from here out assumed you will be doing both the address and the building data at the same time (no more separate todos)

+If there is no multi_address file, then it was empty and not included here.

 #### Files for Import
 - [x] 1n1w17b Complete (Darrell) [changeset 28363652](http://www.openstreetmap.org/changeset/28363652)
 - [ ] 1n1w17d In Progress (Darrell)